JangDongHyeon11/rag-ban/README.md

 ### concurrency resolution for requests
--this application implemented concurrency using FastAPI, Uvicorn, Gunicorn, and Nginx.
+- this application implemented concurrency using FastAPI, Uvicorn, Gunicorn, and Nginx.
 FastAPI's async capabilities allow efficient handling of multiple requests.
 Uvicorn, an ASGI server, runs the FastAPI app with async support.
 Gunicorn manages multiple Uvicorn worker processes, utilizing multiple CPU cores for better concurrency.
 Nginx acts as a reverse proxy, load balancing across Gunicorn workers
 This setup ensures our application efficiently manages high concurrency with minimal latency